 - Benchmark your practice and continue your training

 - Learn some alternative coaching techniques or extend your coaching range

 - Discuss business development issues such as how to sell with integrity

 - Review a difficult session that felt like a failure

 Canny corporate clients are also increasingly asking for evidence that any coach with whom they work does have a supervisor as they consider this to be a sign of a fully professional coach rather than an amateur who is just dabbling.

-It's up to you.
-It needs to be often enough to make an impact, so probably four times a year is the minimum Some coaches like to book regular sessions every two months, or more frequently, depending on how much coaching they are actually doing
+It’s up to you.
+It needs to be often enough to make an impact, so probably five times a year is the minimum Some coaches like to book regular sessions every two months, or more frequently, depending on how much coaching they are actually doing.

-Some like to book on an ad-hoc basis.
-Supervision can be done just as well on the phone as face to face and this is often a convenient way for both client and supervisor to save time and travel costs and can be a useful way of dealing at short notice with what feels like an emergency
+Some coaches prefer to book on an ad-hoc basis.
+Supervision can be done just as well on the phone as face to face and this is often a convenient way for client and supervisor to save time and travel costs and can be a useful way of dealing at short notice with what feels like an emergency

 Brief phone calls or emails can be exchanged at any time at no extra cost.